crabba/swb-workshop/service-workbench-quick-start-202106.md

 ```

 ### 1.4 (Optional) Access platform reference documentation
+A static version of the Service Workbench documentation is available [here](http://swb-documentation.s3-website-us-east-1.amazonaws.com/introduction/)

 The documentation is available via [Docusaurus](https://docusaurus.io/), which runs as a web server.
 To build and view the documentation, either clone the Service Workbench source code to your local machine, or modify the security group of your Cloud9 instance as described in this [documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html)

 ```